Cyber Sunday (2007): Main event matches

 The WWE Championship match between Randy Orton and Shawn Michaels followed.
 After starting back and forth, Michaels took advantage by targeting Orton's left arm.
 Orton regained the advantage after a Belly to back suplex to Michaels onto the barricade, and subsequent attacks to the back.
 Near the end of the match, Michaels regained the upper hand, but as he was attempting "Sweet Chin Music", Orton delivered a low blow to Michaels.
 Michaels won the match by disqualification, but Orton retained his title.
 After the match, Orton attempted a running punt to the fallen Michaels, but before he could, Michaels got up, and performed Sweet Chin Music on Orton.

 The sixth match was between Triple H and Umaga, voted by the fans to be a Street Fight, where the match could take place anywhere in the arena, and any weapon could be used.
 The match began in the entrance area and involved Umaga getting speared through the stage setting.
 The match moved into the audience before returning to the ring.
 Several weapons were used, and Umaga splashed Triple H through an announce table.
 The match ended when Triple H hit Umaga with a sledgehammer and performed a Pedigree to score the victory via pinfall.
 Mickie James was then announced to be the winner of the Divas Halloween costume contest.

 The main event saw Batista defend the World Heavyweight Championship against The Undertaker, with Stone Cold Steve Austin as the special guest referee.
 Both John "Bradshaw" Layfield (JBL) and Mick Foley came into the ring and fought before Austin came down and delivered a Stone Cold Stunner to both men.
 Both Batista and The Undertaker had the match in their advantage.
-Batista performed a series of powerslams and throws on the Undertaker.
-Undertaker, however, chokeslammed Batista, but only got a two count.
-Undertaker then followed up with a Last Ride but for a kickout at two.
-Undertaker then went for a Tombstone Piledriver, but Batista reversed the move into a Spinebuster, but got a two-count.
-Batista then executed a Batista Bomb on The Undertaker, but Undertaker kicked out.
+Batista performed a series of powerslams and throws on The Undertaker.
+The Undertaker, however, chokeslammed Batista, but only got a two count.
+The Undertaker then followed up with a Last Ride but for a kickout at two.
+The Undertaker then went for a Tombstone Piledriver, but Batista reversed the move into a Spinebuster, but got a two-count.
+Batista then executed a Batista Bomb on The Undertaker, but The Undertaker kicked out.
 Batista then executed another Batista Bomb and pinned The Undertaker to retain the World Heavyweight Championship.